 The workshop is free and can be attended in person or through a webcast (details on how to register can be found in the link above).

 Recently, we shared an example of adopting benefit risk methodology to schizophrenia studies (click here for more information).
 Now we are happy to announce that Eva Katz, the epidemiologist behind this nice case study, will give a webinar about it and there will be the possibility to have a discussion around this and how other areas can benefit from it.

-The 1 hour event takes place on September 26th.
+The 1 hour event took place on September 26th.
 4pm European time, 3pm UK time, 10am Eastern time in the US.

 Here is a short bio of Eva: